buttercup/buttercup-desktop/README.md

 Because security with password storage is of the utmost importance, Buttercup will remain in alpha/beta release mode until some level of professional scrutiny has occurred.
 It is completely possible that security-related changes will occur, but this is inevitable and we handle every question and criticism with great care when it comes to the safety of using our software.

+## Features
+Buttercup supports loading and saving credentials archives both locally and remotely.
+Remote archives can be stored in a variety of service providers like Dropbox, ownCloud and Nextcloud (and others that support WebDAV, such as Yandex).

+Archives store groups and entries in a simple hierarchy.
+Both groups and entries can be moved into other groups.
+Deleted items are trashed before being removed permanently.

+Buttercup has basic merge conflict resolution when 2 changes are made at once on the file (locally or remote).

+You can import from other password managers (such as 1Password and KeePass) by opening your archive and choosing Import from the menu.

 ## Development
 If you're interested in developing Buttercup: